-When using the AV-APA, a red 'NO AP' flag will appear if the AV-30-C does not have the required data to support the selected autopilot mode.
+When using the AV-APA, a red 'NO AP' flag will appear if the AV-30-E does not have the required data to support the selected autopilot mode.
 For example, the flag will appear if the pilot selects "WPT DTRK" but the GPS doesn't have a next waypoint.
-The 'NO AP' flag will also appear if the AV-30-C loses communication with the AV-APA.
-Either case is an indication to
+The 'NO AP' flag will also appear if the AV-30-E loses communication with the AV-APA.
+Either case is an indication to the pilot that the AV-30-E and AV-APA are not providing valid direction input to the Autopilot.

-12.1.1 Heading Bug
+12.1.1.
+Heading Bug

-The autopilot will fly the heading specified by the Heading Bug, relative to the directional gyro indicated heading.
+The autopilot will fly the heading specified by the heading bug, relative to the directional gyro indicated heading.
 This heading will not compensate for wind or gyro drift.
 When flying with Heading Bug or Track Bug mode, the Heading Bug will be a solid magenta "bowtie" indicator.

-12.1.2 Track Bug
+12.1.2.
+Track Bug

-The autopilot will fly the GPS track specified by the Track Bug.
+The autopilot will fly the GPS track specified by the heading bug.
 This is ground track and therefore compensates for wind.

-12.1.3 GPS Steering (GPSS)
+12.1.3.
+GPS Steering (GPSS)